ClickCease

 From Los Angeles CA to Orange County – Helping Clients Throughout California

 The team at Bisnar Chase takes great pride in helping people throughout California.
-We have offices in Newport Beach, Los Angeles, Riverside, San Bernardino, and San Diego.
-We also help patients in Northern California.
+We have offices in Newport Beach, Los Angeles, Riverside, San Bernardino, and San Diego, and we also help patients in Northern California.

 We also handle cases involving defective medical devices and pharmaceutical litigation claims.